Trademark Registration in Mexico country-flag-MX

 What Documents are Required for Trademark Registration in Mexico?

-To begin the process, no initial documents are required.
-However, foreign nationals and companies must appoint a local IP attorney, and for this, a power of attorney will need to be provided during the procedure.
+• Foreign nationals and companies must appoint a local IP attorney, and for this, a power of attorney will need to be provided during the procedure.

 Your iGERENT consultant will tell you when and how this must be submitted, confirm exactly what is required for your Mexico trademark filing, and help you prepare any additional documents needed to ensure a smooth registration.